front-end-summer19/all-the-news-react/README.md

 ## URL Parameters

-A better method might be to use the URL hashes in the browser's location.
-Cookies are set on the user's browser, but what would happen if our user copied the url from the browser and sent it to another person?
-(Answer: the default "arts" section would be displayed.
-Not good.)
+What would happen if our user copied the url from the browser and sent it to another person?
+Answer: the default "arts" section would be displayed.
+Not good.
+Let's fix that.

 First, [get the URL](https://gomakethings.com/getting-values-from-a-url-with-vanilla-js/) and convert the URL string into a URL object using the new URL() constructor.